LiangrunDa/raft-lite/README.md

 Raft Lite is a very simple and understandable implementation of the Raft consensus algorithm.
 It is intended to be used as a learning tool for those who are interested in understanding how Raft works internally.

-The algorithm is implemented in a event-driven way, which is different from the original paper.
-The idea is borrowed from my master supervisor [Martin Kleppmann](https://martin.kleppmann.com/)'s course "Distributed Systems".
+The core logic is in `src/raft_protocol.rs`, which is a event loop that handles all the application requests, Raft protocol messages and timer events.

 [![Crates.io][crates-badge]][crates-url]
 [![MIT licensed][mit-badge]][mit-url]